martonbalazs/cli_file_util/README.md

   into the clipboard.
 Very handy when you need to make a notice of a file.
 If no file is given then only pwd is put into xclipboard.
 Versions lcpcl anv lmvcl do the same without clipboarding the path.

+- cpfn [file or dir] and mvfn [file or dir] copies or moves a file or a dir allowing to comfortably edit its name.
+It requires vipe.

 - deloldfiles [no] deletes all files older than [no] days.
 If no [no] is given then default is 60 days.
 HANDLE WITH CARE!